junxit/us-congress-bills-114/metadata.md

 - 2015-06-25 — Placed on the Union Calendar, Calendar No. 134.
 - 2015-06-25 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 114-182.
 - 2015-06-25 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 114-182.
+- 2015-07-07 — Considered under suspension of the rules. (consideration: CR H4782-4783)
+- 2015-07-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1531.
+- 2015-07-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-07-07 — Mr. Carter (GA) moved to suspend the rules and pass the bill.
+- 2015-07-07 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4782)
+- 2015-07-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4782)